stjude/RNAIndel/README.md

 # RNAIndel
-RNAIndel calls coding indels and classifies them into somatic, germline, and artifact from a tumor RNA-Seq data.
+RNAIndel calls coding indels and classifies them into somatic, germline, and artifact from tumor RNA-Seq data.
 Users can also classify indels called by their own callers by supplying a VCF file.
+RNAIndel only supports GRCh38.

 ## Table of Contents
 **[Prerequisites](#prerequisites)**<br>